Let Them Eat Candles Shark Tank Update – Shark Tank Season 15

 Let Them Eat Candles Shark Tank Recap

 Lori and Bob enter the Shark Tank seeking $250,000 for a 10% stake in their company.
 Lori congratulates the Sharks on another epic season.
 She and Bob are celebrating too: 35 years of wedded bliss.
 What drives their passions is celebrations with their company.
-Let Them eat candles are premium chocolate birthday candles to light, then eat.
+Let Them Eat Candles are premium chocolate birthday candles to light, then eat.
 The flame lasts about a minute – long enough to sing “Happy Birthday” and strike a pose.

 Samples and Questions

-Barbara asks if the wick is edible and Bob tells her they’re very short and you can just pluck them out.
-Lori wants to know how many flavors there are.
-The have just dark and milk chocolate and they have 7 different patterns.
 Robert asks how they got into this business.
-They have 3 boys and Lori was baking the youngest’s birthday cake with him; when they were done, they put candles on it and they dripped all over the cake.
+They have three boys, and Lori was baking the youngest’s birthday cake with him.
+When they were done, they put candles on it, and they dripped all over the cake.
 Lori was disappointed.
-Here is the last product on the planet that hasn’t been tweaked or optimized and she thought “how hard could it be to make edible candles?”
+Here is the last product on the planet that hasn’t been tweaked or optimized, and she thought, “How hard could it be to make edible candles?”

 The Numbers

-The sell for $2.99-$3.99 apiece and they cost 85 cents to make; they wholesale them for $1.69 and direct to consumer for $3.99.
-Lifetime sales are $2.3 million.
-In 2022 they did $675,000 and they’re projecting $1 million in sales for 2023.
+They sell for $2.99-$3.99 apiece and cost 85 cents to make.
+They wholesale them for $1.69 and direct them to consumers for $3.99.
+Their lifetime sales are $2.3 million.
+In 2022, they did $675,000, and they’re projecting $1 million in sales for 2023.
 They’ll clear $100,000 on the $1 million.
-They want to grow their business in big grocery chains where you can sell once and get 1200 stores.
-Their first focus was on Publix before the pandemic started.
-They’re in all Publix stores now and getting re-orders.
-Currently they’re negotiating with other stores including Kroger and Albertsons.
+They want to grow their business in big grocery chains, where you can sell once and get 1200 stores.

-Kevin sees nothing wrong with what they’re doing – all it will take is 2 or 3 years.
-Because he’s “walked that road” before, he’s out.
-Bob says they’re focussed on making it a $10 million business.
-He thinks if they duplicate the success they have in Publix with other grocers, they can get there.
-Robert loves the idea, but he has a conflict with another business; he’s out.
 Mark says even if they get to $10 million and get full distribution, he doesn’t know if they can do it without direct to consumer; he’s out.
-Barbara doesn’t think direct to consumer is a bad idea, she offers $250,000 for 25%.
-Lori likes to take a concept and expand on it; sheoffers $125,000 as a loan and $125,000 in cash for 20%.
-Lori and Bob counter with 15% for both Barbara and Lori and Lori says she’ll do her deal for 18%.
+Barbara doesn’t think direct-to-consumer is a bad idea; she offers $250,000 for 25%.
+Lori likes to take a concept and expand on it; she offers $125,000 as a loan and $125,000 in cash for 20%.
+Lori and Bob counter with 15% for both Barbara and Lori, and Lori says she’ll do her deal for 18%.
 They agree.

 Let Them Eat Candles Shark Tank Update

-The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
-As of the first re-run of this episode in June, 2024 – just 3 months after the original air date – there is no hard evidence the deal with Lori closed.
-The company references Shark Tank in a press release where they say “investors Barbara Corcoran and Lori Greiner each made an offer.”
-There’s no mention of a deal.
-Let Them Eat Candles expanded the line to include candles shaped like bunches of balloons, the numbers 0 – 9, and messages like, “Happy Birthday,” “It’s A Party,” “Make A Wish” and “Over the Hill.”
-In addition to Publix, you can find the candles at Mariano’s, Raley’s, Lunds and Byerlys and Nothing Bundt Cakes.
+Let Them Eat Candles expanded the line to include candles shaped like bunches of balloons, the numbers 0 – 9, and messages like “Happy Birthday,” “It’s A Party,” “Make A Wish,” and “Over the Hill.”
+In addition to Publix, you can find the candles at Mariano’s, Raley’s, Lunds and Byerlys, and Nothing Bundt Cakes.

-The Shark Tank Blog will follow-up on Let Them Eat Candles & Loree Sandler and Bob Michelson as more details become available.
+The Shark Tank Blog will follow up on Let Them Eat Candles, Loree Sandler, and Bob Michelson as more details become available.